The Boy I Love Is Up in the Gallery: In popular culture

-2018 film The Happy Prince has Rupert Everett singing the song in the role of Oscar Wilde.
+The 2018 film The Happy Prince has Rupert Everett singing the song in the role of Oscar Wilde.

 The song featured in a 2018 episode of CBBC TV series Hetty Feather, based on the novel by Jacqueline Wilson.
 Polly Allen's character Sheila Ormsby briefly sings it in the eighth episode of Series 4 in order to win the title of Festival Queen.